1992 United States presidential election: Republican Party nomination

-Paleoconservative journalist Pat Buchanan was the primary opponent of President Bush; Ron Paul, the Libertarian Party's presidential nominee in 1988, had planned to run against the President, but dropped out shortly after Buchanan's entry in December.
+President Bush had the public support and endorsement of former President Ronald Reagan and the Republican Party establishment.
+However, he faced a primary challenge from paleoconservative journalist Pat Buchanan, who became the primary opponent of President Bush; Ron Paul, the Libertarian Party's presidential nominee in 1988, had planned to run against the President, but dropped out shortly after Buchanan's entry in December.
 Buchanan's best showing was in the New Hampshire primary on February 18, 1992—where Bush won by a 53–38% margin.
 President Bush won 73% of all primary votes, with 9,199,463 votes.
 Buchanan won 2,899,488 votes; unpledged delegates won 287,383 votes, and David Duke, Grand Wizard of the Ku Klux Klan, won 119,115 votes.
 Just over 100,000 votes were cast for all other candidates, half of which were write-in votes for H. Ross Perot.
 Former Minnesota governor Harold Stassen, who had run for president nine times since 1944, also mounted his final campaign.

 President George H. W. Bush and Vice President Dan Quayle easily won renomination by the Republican Party.
 However, the success of the opposition forced the moderate Bush to move further to the right than in the previous election, and to incorporate many socially conservative planks in the party platform.
 Bush allowed Buchanan to give a prime time address at the Republican National Convention in Houston, Texas, and his "Culture War" speech alienated liberal Republicans.

 With intense pressure on the Buchanan delegates to relent, the tally for president went as follows: